mal19992/sqlps/README.md

 // created q:SQLst q.getSQL()=" SELECT * FROM tableX WHERE x=?
 AND z IN (SELECT y FROM tableX WHERE z=?)"
 ```
 when issued `q.setAllValues(st)` the SQL prepared statement will be properly initialized regardless the
 order/depth of used "sql pieces" of [SQLst](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLst.html) type.
-Inside the interpolator there is a recursive tree walk, that make this possible.
+Inside the interpolator there is a recursive tree walk, this makes it possible.

-This way proposed library alows a seamless integration
+Hence the proposed library alows a seamless integration
 of scala language variables and SQL prepared statement variables.
 The goal was achieved by introduction of two types
 [SQLArg](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLArg.html)